Members

 Behavioral Health Services

-If you need help with a mental health or substance abuse problem you can get counseling, psychiatric medication, and supportive services through a contracted BCBSAZ Health Choice Pathway (HMO D-SNP) behavioral health provider.
-Please refer to your Evidence of Coverage for covered services and your Provider Directory for a listing of contracted behavioral health providers.
+If you need help with a mental health or substance abuse problem, you can get counseling, psychiatric medication, and supportive services through a contracted BCBSAZ Health Choice Pathway (HMO D-SNP) behavioral health provider.
+Please take a look at your Evidence of Coverage for covered services and your Provider Directory for a listing of contracted behavioral health providers.

 If you need assistance finding a behavioral health provider or need help getting services, please contact Member Services at 1-800-656-8991, TTY 711, 8 a.m. – 8 p.m., 7 days a week.
 BCBSAZ Health Choice Pathway also has experienced behavioral health Case Managers that can help you find services.